purescript/purescript.github.io/src/posts/2014-05-02-QuickCheck.markdown

 [Success,Success,Success,Success,Success,Success,Success,Success,Success,Success]
 ```

-Have a look through the `UnderscoreFFI` module, and see what other properties you can defin

-Have a look through the `UnderscoreFFI` module, and see what other properties you can define..
+Have a look through the `UnderscoreFFI` module, and see what other properties you can define.

 ## Conclusion